Business Daily (TV programme)

-Business Daily was a British weekday financial news programme, shown on Channel 4 between 1987 and 1992.
+Business Daily is a British weekday financial news programme, shown on Channel 4 between 1987 and 1992.

 The programme was produced by Business Television Limited.
 Business Television became majority-owned by Broadcast Communications in 1988.
 Broadcast Communications then became a subsidiary of the Guardian and Manchester Evening News Group in 1989.

 History

 The programme launched on 21 September 1987 as part of Channel 4's 1987 expansion of weekday broadcast hours, following the transfer of ITV Schools programmes from ITV.
-The 30-minute programme was broadcast on weekday lunchtimes, initially at 12 noon before transferring to 12.30 pm in March 1988, where it would remain until the programme ended in June 1992.
-The programme was also shown by S4C, but with a one-hour time delay.
+The 30-minute programme was broadcast on weekday lunchtimes, initially at 12 noon before transferring to 12.30 pm on 28 March 1988, where it would remain until the programme ended.
+Business Daily was also broadcast on S4C, initially live but, after a brief period in autumn 1988 when S4C did not broadcast the programme, S4C showed it with a one-hour time delay.